-- With an NVIDIA-enable recording PC, H.264 or H.265 compressions can be used to lower the SVO ile size, however, without NVIDIA capabilities, the SVO file size will be larger due to less-efficient compression.
+- With an Nvidia-enable recording PC, H.264 or H.265 compressions can be used to lower the SVO file size, however, without Nvidia capabilities, the SVO file size will be larger due to less-efficient compression.

 For example, we recommend the offline setup for scanning applications.